Itsharshitgoat/Itsharshitgoat/ReadMe.md

 1. Experimental tech tinkerer who learns by doing.
 2. Lives in a mix of anime, whimsy, and mid-century style.
-3. Believes perfection’s a myth prefers to break and rebuild reality.
+3. Perfection’s a myth—prefers to break, rebuild reality.
 ```

 ## ✍️ Best Quote -